Rules and Guidelines for Education

 Guidelines for MSc Theses

-• Acquiring active writing, designing and reflection skills is an important part of your thesis.
-The use of AI should only be in support of, not as a replacement for these skills.
+• Acquiring skills relevant to the thesis, such as active writing, designing, and reflection skills, are an important part of your learning objective.
+The use of AI may only be in support of the development of these skills and not a replacement of these skills.

 • You will always be held accountable for the correctness, completeness, and coherence of all your texts.
-The correctness of the output of AI is never guaranteed.
-AI chatbots have been known to confidently assert false claims as true.
+AI models can misinterpret information, introduce or amplify biases, or introduce false or unsubstantiated information.
 You should always critically evaluate the output.
+Don’t let an AI perform the work for you, but ask it for suggestions and weigh them critically.

-• When you use AI for your work, acknowledge your use and report how it affects your products.
+• When you use AI for your work, acknowledge and/or document the usage of AI on your products.
+See this Support Page for more information.

 Detection of AI use